 This might be the Unique Selling Proposition (USP) of your business.
 While you focus on mobile systems only, everyone else will be focusing on web platforms or delivering an average solution for each platform available.

 Make it way more appealing and easier to use for the guy with the mobile phone in his hand.

-And if somebody builds a to-do list app for desktop, tablet and smartphone – You can just focus on delivering the best possible experience for apple devices like Clear.
+For example, if somebody builds a to-do list app for desktop, tablet, and smartphone, you can just focus on delivering the best possible experience for Apple devices like Clear.

 So which should you choose first?
-Apps or Websites?
+App or Website?

 Many companies and entrepreneurs want to develop a mobile app first, which may be a huge mistake.
 I know, it’s a much more sleek and sexy new way to connect with users, but keep in mind those 10 questions above before starting to develop a mobile app.